Combined Heat and Power

 In addition, there are some other considerations that should be borne in mind:

-- The Feed-In Tariffs scheme closes at the end of March 2019, and therefore this needs to be considered when reviewing running costs and payback periods
+• The Feed-In Tariffs scheme closed at the end of March 2019, and therefore this needs to be considered when reviewing running costs and payback periods.

-- An incorrectly sized CHP unit will cost more money to operate, and emit more carbon dioxide, than conventional solutions
+• An incorrectly sized CHP unit may cost more money to operate than conventional solutions.

 If you’d like to find out more about combined heat and power units, and their suitability for a particular project, please contact us.